OWASP/www-policy/operational/expense-reimbursement.md

   - Event Services, Catering, and Space for Chapter Meetings
 - Project Specific
   - Graphic Design
-  - Technical Contractor
+  - Technical Contractor (i.e. Developer or Technical Editor)
   - Software Licenses
-- Applicable to Chapters, Projects and Committees
+- Applicable to Chapters, Projects, and Committees
-  - Annual Celebratory Leader Gatherings
+  - Celebratory Gatherings
   - Printing
   - Domain Names

-Provided sufficient Chapter or Project balances, there are no pre-set limits for most expense beyond the "fair and reasonable" test; however, it is the responsibility of those incurring an expense to:
+For the items listed above, and those under $250, there are no pre-set limits beyond the "fair and reasonable" test.
+Expenses not listed and exceeding $250 require [pre-approval] (https://owasporg.atlassian.net/servicedesk/customer/portal/4/group/14){:target='_blank'} by the Executive Director or their designatee.
+When in doubt, individuals requesting expense reimbursement should apply for pre-approval.
-- No later than 30 days prior to the expense, obtain pre-approval of any planned expense likely to exceed $2,500
-- When an expense is expected to be more than $5,000, an invoice is required from the vendor for direct remittance.

 The OWASP Foundation does not promote the consumption of alcohol and expects its staff, members, and partners to use good judgment when entertaining.
 Alcohol expenses are reimbursable when part of a food bill provided the alcohol costs are no more than 50% of the total expenses for that event.